Caoimhinv/pands-project2021/README.md

 ![overall boxplot](./Images/boxplot.png)

+I created this boxplot with seaborn **sns.boxplot()**.
+I formatted the **linewidth** and **fliersize** (diamonds representing outliers), and set the colour palette to my customised **color_theme2**.
+I formatted the **ticks_params** a little (**axis='both', which='major', labelsize=7**), and the **ylabel** - **"(cm)", fontsize=7, fontname='fantasy'**.
+I'm using the **fantasy** font and trying to use the same fontsizes globally for each element for consistency.
+The xlabel didn't need anything more than the class names which are there by default.

-We can see all the relative dimensions of each element.
+We can see here clearly all the relative dimensions of each element.
 The sepal length is the longest dimension while the petal width is the smallest.
 The petal length has the biggest variance while the sepal width has the least.
 We saw this information already in the text analysis above but it is much easier to appreciate when presented in this manner.

-To find out more we need to isolate the attributes and see what is going on with each individual class.
-I've created a grid of 4 boxplots here using the **.subplots()** tool.
+To find out more we need to isolate the attributes and see what is happening within each individual class.

 ![separated boxplot](./Images/boxplot1.png)

+I've created a grid here of 4 boxplots here using the **plt.subplots()** tool. **(2,2)** defines 2 rows and 2 columns.
+Within the code for each boxplot I've defined the position, e.g. **ax=axes[0,1]** where the first digit is the row and the second the column (with the 0 being the first row and 1 being the 2nd column).
+I've formatted all of the same elements as above trying to maintain consistency in the style.

 Here we can see the setosa species emerging as being quite distinct from the others particularly in terms of petal length and width.
 But we can also define somewhat of a difference between the other two species in terms of petal dimensions.